London Vision Clinic Activities – ESCRS Vienna 2018

 Paper presentations London Vision Clinic collectively had 7 papers and 1 video paper in the ESCRS programme this year.
 Papers go through a selection process, with an abstract (a concise 250-word written summary) submitted 6 months in advance.
 The program committee review all of the submitted abstracts and accept the most relevant and scientifically robust studies, while the others are rejected.

 Anyone can submit an abstract for a paper, but submissions are limited to one per person.
-Surgeons Professor Dan Reinstein, Mr Glenn Carp, Dr Kishore Pradhan, and Mr Alastair Stuart, as well as both members of London Vision Clinic’s Research Team, Dr Timothy Archer and Dr Ryan Vida all had their abstracts accepted for presentation.
+Surgeons Professor Dan Reinstein, Mr Glenn Carp, and Dr Kishore Pradhan, as well as both members of London Vision Clinic’s Research Team, Dr Timothy Archer and Dr Ryan Vida all had their abstracts accepted for presentation.

 The London Vision Clinic team presentation topics included: Suction stability management in SMILE, false plane creation in SMILE, LASIK over SMILE technique, high myopic SMILE outcomes, SMILE nomograms, microfold management, and femtosecond laser assisted sutureless transplant for keratoconus.